paulomuraroferreira/llama3_8b_finetuning/README.md

 # README

-This is an end-to-end project including data ingestion, creation of instruction/answer pairs, fine-tuning, and evaluation of the results.
+This is an end-to-end project including data ingestion, the creation of instruction/answer pairs, fine-tuning, and the evaluation of the results.

 # First Step - Data Scraping

-Start by installing the dependencies with
+Start by installing the dependencies with:

 `pip install -r requirements.txt`

-In order to find data for the fine-tuning, Arxiv was scraped for LLM papers published after the Llama 3 release date.
+To find data for the fine-tuning, Arxiv was scraped for LLM papers published after the Llama 3 release date.

-The Selenium scraping code can be found in `llama3_8b_finetuning/arxiv_scraping/Arxiv_pdfs_download.py`.
-(The webdriver must be downloaded before this script execution).
+The Selenium scraping code can be found in `llama3_8b_finetuning/arxiv_scraping/Arxiv_pdfs_download.py` (the webdriver must be downloaded before this script execution).

 The scraping code takes the papers on the first Arxiv page and downloads them into the `llama3_8b_finetuning/data/pdfs` folder.

 # Second Step - Instructions/Answer Pairs Creation

-The code for this step can be found at `/llama3_8b_finetuning/creating_instruction_dataset.py`
+The code for this step can be found at /llama3_8b_finetuning/creating_instruction_dataset.py.

-The text content from the downloaded papers was parsed using Langchain's `PyPDFLoader`.
-Then, the text was sent into the Llama 3 70B model via Grok.
-Grok was chosen due to its speed and small cost.
-Also, it must be noted that the Llama 3 user license only allows its use for training/fine tuning Llama LLMs.
-Therefore, we wouldn't be able to use Llama 3 for create instructions/answer pairs for other models, even open-source ones or for non-commercial use.
+The text content from the downloaded papers was parsed using Langchain's PyPDFLoader.
+Then, the text was sent to the Llama 3 70B model via Grok.
+Grok was chosen due to its speed and low cost.
+It must be noted that the Llama 3 user license only allows its use for training/fine-tuning Llama LLMs.
+Therefore, we wouldn't be able to use Llama 3 to create instructions/answer pairs for other models, even open-source ones, or for non-commercial use.

-The prompt for the pairs creation are on the utils file, and it can also be seen below:
+The prompt for the pairs creation is in the utils file and can also be seen below:

 '''